testingisdocumenting/znai/znai-docs/znai/visuals/images.md

 # Extension

-`Znai` adds additional extension to provide additional information:
+`Znai` has `:include-image:` extension to provide additional features:
-* caption
+* title
 * annotations
-* fit parameters
+* fit

-# Caption
+* scale

-To add a caption at the top of an image use:
+* alignment

-    :include-image: castle.jpg {caption: "Title of an image"}
+* presentation mode

-:include-image: castle.jpg {caption: "Title of an image"}
+# Title

-To add a caption at the bottom of an image use:
+Use `title` to add a title to an image.

-    :include-image: castle.jpg {caption: "Title of an image", captionBottom: true}
+    :include-image: castle.jpg {title: "Title of an image"}

-:include-image: castle.jpg {caption: "Title of an image", captionBottom: true}
+:include-image: castle.jpg {title: "Title of an image"}

 # Border